 Can I have an early start or late finish?
 I’m not sure I can do it in 6.5 hours.

 No, we can’t allow an early start or late finish.
 Our volunteer staff are scheduled and resources are put on the course to fit the 6.5 hour time frame.
 It’s a long day for our hard-working volunteers, and we feel we can’t ask any more of them.

 Is there a medical team on site?

-There will be a medical tent at the finish line staffed by qualified medical personnel.
+The finish line is staffed by the ConMed Response Team, with qualified medical personnel.
 Emergency response on the course will be from local EMS, who have been made aware of the race.
 Cell phone reception is non-existent for much of the course and there are long stretches on this course where support will be limited.
 We will have radio volunteers on the course, but if you don’t feel well, please identify yourself to a volunteer when you can.
 Help us help you!